mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 Click on the "Graph" option.
 We need to specify the variables for the source and target dimension - use `site_one_name` and `site_two_name`, respectively, and check the "Size nodes" box.
 Like the other data views, we can use the facet and timeline options to filter the visualization.

 Like we did with the map, see if you can find any patterns when filtering by time.
 Also, try faceting by `primary_maker` and see what chagnes.
-Can you figure out why Anna Folkema's prints visualzie the way they do?
+Can you figure out why Anna Folkema's prints visualize the way they do?
 This is a great opportunity to set up your gallery view again, in order to get back to the images themselves.

 ## Saving your visualizations